LemonFountainPerson/The-Lemon-Engine/Documentation.md

 general, 0 means unpressed and 1 means pressed, but for single inputs you can alter the entry to 2 to signify that the key is still being held but was taken as an input for something.

--> The deltaTime, gameRunning and frameThrottle variables are all global variables usable across all files in the engine, but in general only deltaTime need be used in this way; frameThrottle and gameRunning are handle by the RunLemonEngine function.
+-> The gameRunning and frameThrottle variables are all global variables usable across all files in the engine, but sould not be modified outside of the runLemonEngine function.
+If you wish to terminate the program, you should set the GameWorld's GameState to CLOSE_GAME so that any necessary end-program actions can be taken in the future.

 # Engine Initialisation